jinh48/Seattle-Crime-Trends/project/README.md

 and there wasn't a slight change in my code scripts nor I had moved the dataset around.
 So, therefore, I was unable to make a test case for Task 2 unfortunately.I was using the latest version of Sypder with Python 3.7.
+- (GitHub) Not sure how to deal with the 'DS_store'.